 The requirement for an annual SFCR arises under Solvency II regulation.
-The Solvency II framework came into effect on 1 January 2016 and established a new set of capital requirements, risk management and disclosure standards across the European Union (EU).
-The Company is subject to this regime which aims to reduce the likelihood of an insurer failing and seeks to provide policyholders with increased protection.
+The Solvency II framework came into effect on 1 January 2016 and established a new set of capital requirements, risk management disclosure standards across the European Union (EU).
+Although the United Kingdom (UK) left the EU on 31 January 2020, it is still subject to the Solvency II regulation.
+The Company must therefore continue to comply to this regime which aims to reduce the likelihood of an insurer failing and seeks to provide policyholders with increased protection.

 This SFCR is made in accordance with the Prudential Regulation Authority's (PRA) Rulebook, 'Solvency II Firms: Reporting Instrument 2015 (PRA 2015/23)', which incorporates the requirements set out in Article 51, paragraph 1 of the Directive 2009/138/EC, the PRA Supervisory Statement (SS11/16) on 'Solvency II: External audit of, and responsibilities of the governing body in relation to, the public disclosure requirement' and all applicable EU Regulations adopted in accordance with this Directive, collectively the "Solvency II Regulations".
-It also takes into account the European Insurance and Occupational Pensions Authority's (EIOPA) Guidelines on reporting and public disclosure and its Supervisory Statement on the Solvency and Financial Condition Report.
+It also considers the

+European Insurance and Occupational Pensions Authority's (EIOPA) Guidelines on reporting and public disclosure and its Supervisory Statement on the Solvency and Financial Condition Report.